x`

 Without variation or consequence, these methods lose effectiveness.

-Birds Test Boundaries Constantly
+Birds Constantly Test Boundaries

 Birds do not accept deterrents at face value.
 They test, observe, and retest.
 If repeated exposure produces no negative outcome, they mark the area as usable.